rogernogueraplanesas/irradiare-app/docs/eredes-guide.md

   >- [zipcodes.json](../app/utils/loc_codes/zipcodes.json) (Modified version.
 Original source: [CP7_Portugal_nov2022.txt](https://github.com/temospena/CP7/tree/master/CP7%20Portugal) )
   >- [NUTS.json](../app/utils/nuts_levels/NUTS.json) (Proprietary file.
 Created based on the following article: [List of regions and sub-regions of Portugal](https://en.wikipedia.org/wiki/List_of_regions_and_sub-regions_of_Portugal) )
 >
-> More information about the modified files and the script used for it [here](../app/utils/Readme.md).
+> More information about the modified files and the modification process [here](../app/utils/Readme.md).

 <br>
 This document is a guide that describes how data for indicators is obtained from the E-REDES Open Data Portal, as well as the processes for completing and cleaning this data.